Codecademy/docs/content/html/concepts/elements/terms/font/font.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<font>`** tag was used to set the font characteristics of a text.
+The **`<font>`** element was used to set the font characteristics of a text.
 It is now deprecated.
 Some [CSS](https://www.codecademy.com/resources/docs/css) properties like the [`font`](https://www.codecademy.com/resources/docs/css/typography/font) property should be used instead.

 ## Syntax

-At least one of the following three attributes is required for the `<font>`.
+At least one of the following three attributes is required for the `<font>` element.
 However, any combination of them can be used:

 - `color`: What [color](https://www.codecademy.com/resources/docs/css/colors) the font/text should be.
 The color can be set to a named `color`, hexadecimal or RGB.
 - `face`: What font the text should be.
 For example, to have the text be `verdana`, the `face` attribute would be set to `face="verdana"`.
 - `size`: Sets the size of the font/text.
 It can use absolute units and relative units ranging from 1-7.
 Absolute units are used by `size="5"` or any other number 1-7.
-Relative units are relative the size of the `<basefont>` tag which is also deprecated.
+Relative units are relative the size of the `<basefont>` element which is also deprecated.
 The attribute would look something like this `size="+5"`.

 ## Example